pmelvin43/LeetCode/README.md

 # LeetCode

-This is a collection of my solved leetcode problems, as well as my explination on each problem so I can easily remember how they work.
+This is a collection of my solved leetcode problems, as well as my explanation on each problem so I can easily remember how they work.